zowe/docs-site/docs/user-guide/cli-configuringcli-evfile.md

 Create a dedicated JSON file to store settings for environment variables:

-1. In your Files Explorer, go to the home directory (%HOMEPATH% for Windows, $HOME for Linux and Mac) or the path set in the `ZOWE_CLI_HOME` environment variable.
+1. In your Files Explorer, go to the home directory (`%HOMEPATH%` for Windows, `$HOME` for Linux and Mac) or the path set in the `ZOWE_CLI_HOME` environment variable.

 2. Create a JSON file titled `.zowe.env.json`.

-3. Use an IDE to open `.zowe.env.json` and enter environment variables, as in the following example:
+3. Use a text editor to open `.zowe.env.json` and enter environment variables, as in the following example:

     ```
     {